-Scottish terriers are wonderful animals!
-The breed, known as Diehard for their fierce determination and unwavering loyalty, make fantastic companions and add fun, excitement, and love to the lives of the humans lucky enough to be owned by a Scottie.
+Scottish Terriers are wonderful animals!
+The breed, also known as "diehard," for their fierce determination and unwavering loyalty, make fantastic companions and add fun, excitement, and love to the lives of the humans lucky enough to be owned by a Scottie.

-Scotties are not good for young children.
-Our current girl Isabel is as sweet and good natured as you could ask for.
+Our current girl Isabel is as sweet and good-natured as you could ask for.
 She has never snapped at, bitten, or threatened any other animal (except for squirrels) and loves all people and dogs alike.
 She is, however, a rough and tumble play companion who growls fiercely, wrestles competitively, and runs madly.
-She has accidentally bit me many times trying to grab a toy before I could, and has also run into me with her mouth open, which has the same effect.
+She has accidentally bit me many times trying to grab a toy before I could and has also run into me with her mouth open, which has the same effect.
 Scotties should only be introduced to households with mature children and adults.

 Scotties are not lap dogs.
 They want their own space, bed, food bowl, and “me” time.
 They are not put on earth to please you or cater to your whims.
 They will love you, protect you, share your life, but they will not be “window dressing”.